 - Only ever wash microfiber with other microfiber towels, never other materials because they can easily get caught up in the fibers.

-- Air dry the microfiber, don’t ever use a dryer machine.
+- Air dry the microfiber, don’t use a dryer machine or hang on a radiator.
 Heat is damaging to microfiber and can cause it to harden which will scratch the paint.

-- Store the towels in a clean plastic bag between uses.
+- Store the towels in a clean bag or tub between uses.

 Replace Them Frequently